 Given the ongoing crisis, we have created this page to help you navigate the new and complex landscape and various new government reliefs.
 We have included guides and templates which can assist you in this difficult period and will be updating this page with any news or developments as they happen.

 HMRC “Time to Pay” self-service facility – 12 month extension can now be deferred further under a formal Time to Pay arrangement.
-The tax due must be paid by 12 monthly instalments from February 2021– January 2022.
+This includes any deferred payments on accounts that were due in July 2020.
+The tax due must be paid by 12 monthly instalments.
 If the tax deferred is £30,000 or less, there will be an online facility to request the Time To Pay arrangements.
 Where tax deferred is > £30,000 a phone call will need to be made to HMRC to agree the arrangement.

 Investment in Public services